-Extension and External Resources
+Extension Apple Growing Resources

-Montana's climate varies.
-Diurnal temperature changes can exceed 40F and can be even greater from day to day with sudden freezing temperatures especially in crucial shoulder seasons.
+- Montana's climate varies.
+Diurnal temperature changes can exceed 40°F and can be even greater from day to day with sudden freezing temperatures, especially in crucial shoulder seasons.
 This can be hard on plants as they are breaking and going into dormancy, leaving trees vulnerable to frost damage and winter injury.

-Montana's precipitation in growing areas is often less than 14" requiring irrigation to grow a successful apple crop.
+- Montana's precipitation in growing areas is often less than 14", requiring irrigation to grow a successful apple crop.

-University of Idaho, Utah State University and Colorado State University: These three universities have collaborated on a pest focused resource, Intermountain Tree Fruit Guide, in addition to having several of their own helpful resources such as Idaho's resources for small-acreage growers including a publication on Growing Apples for Local Markets in Cold Climates, and Utah State University's collection of recorded presentations from their Fruit Schools.
+These three universities have collaborated on a pest-focused resource, the Intermountain Tree Fruit Guide, in addition to having several of their own helpful resources, such as Idaho's resources for small-acreage growers including a publication on Growing Apples for Local Markets in Cold Climates, and Utah State University's collection of recorded presentations from their Fruit Schools.

-In addition to these resources growers may want to subscribe to one of the leading fruit production periodicals including Good Fruit Grower, The Western Fruit Grower, Capital Press and Fruit Grower News for current information on developing technologies, leading research and issues facing the industry.
+In addition to these resources, growers may want to subscribe to one of the leading fruit production periodicals, including Good Fruit Grower, The Western Fruit Grower, Capital Press, and Fruit Grower News for current information on developing technologies, leading research, and issues facing the industry.